What Are Coding Bootcamps?

 Coding bootcamps help students to become familiar with, build a foundation, and gain proficiency in coding in order to build applications in real-time at a workplace.
 Over the last few years, the popularity of bootcamps has increased.
 Now coding bootcamps are not just limited to software development, but they have extended to other digital skills as well like UX/UI Design, Data Science, and Cybersecurity.

 Coding bootcamps teach the popular languages that employers look for when hiring graduates.
+You can find bootcamps that focus on Java or another specific language as well as programs that teach multiple languages as part of a wider discipline, such as web development or data analytics.
 Some of the languages that bootcamps teach include:

 - Ruby on Rails